Meet the writer Aimee Loiselle.

 Aimee Loiselle, creative writer, often drinks green tea while she writes fiction.
 Please read her story “Three Women Wishing for a Boy” in The Broken Plate—buy a copy and support tiny literary journals and their determined writers.
 Her story “Souvenirs” appeared in the anthology American Fiction: The Best Previously Unpublished Short Stories by Emerging Authors, Volume 11, from New Rivers Press.
 She’s also completed a novel manuscript titled Being Good About It (which was a finalist for the Bellwether Prize sponsored by Barbara Kingsolver, shortlisted for finalist in the Faulkner-Wisdom Competition, and a semi-finalist in the Amazon Breakthrough Novel Award).
 She feels tremendous peace when digging in her garden or watching ants walk along a tree trunk.

 Aimee Loiselle likes to cook when the weather is cool.
 She makes New England pot roast or curry chicken in coconut milk or meatloaf or chicken soup or couscous with cashews.
-She also lives with Clara and Sylvia, the standard poodles she adopted from a local shelter and a rescue.
+She also lives with Clara, the standard poodle from a local shelter, and Loretta, the boxer mix from a rescue.
 Her right knee gets rather sore when she sits through a movie in the theater and she prefers a clean sink in the morning—two examples of some bizarre realities of midlife.

 Aimee Loiselle traveled around the United States with her dog, Lucy, throughout the 1990s.
 Lucy was a shepherd mix of exceptional intelligence and companionship.
 After years together, Lucy lost functioning in her tail, her hips, and eventually her insides.
 For the first time in 16 years, Lucy went into an examining room at the veterinarian's office and quietly lay down.
 Aimee was the one who suddenly felt the urge to turn and run out the door.
 The next day, Aimee was not a girl with her dog but rather a weird single thirty-something woman.